KL13NT/valbot/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file or your deployment environment
+To run this project, you will need to add the following environment variables to your .env file or your deployment environment:

 ```bash
 CLIENT_ID= # client ID (Discord Apps Page)